AzaanDev/python-gui/TechSpec.md

 Connect() - Connects functions to buttons
 ShowTTT() - Calls the Controllers's TicTacToeWindow() function ShowRPS() - Calls the Controllers's RockPaperScissor() function

+### Score Tracking Functions
+Score File Strucute
+0 - Rock Paper Scissor High Score
+0 - Tic Tac Toe High Score

+RockPaperScissor.py
+save_score(val) - Takes a val can stores it into the first line in the file load_score()    - Returns the value in the first line of the file

+TicTacToe.py
+save_score(val) - Takes a val can stores it into the second line in the file load_score()    - Returns the value in the second line of the file